mnorelli/project-4/readme.md

 Needs: a map with a route, an elevation profile of that route, and Street Views at places along the route.
 Should give a longitude/latitude that will change with user interaction at any of the three views whcih in turn change each of the other views

+Don't forget to add referrer restrictions to Google SV Console so others can't use my streetview API

 Then...
 ######Basic app
 Rails, to build structure around users and their trips, votes, comments.